 I believe that this current Council became complacent, thinking that we had passed the six-month mark of our tenure without any major issues or controversy and that the acts and actions of the past were behind us.

 We were wrong.
-In hindsight, the first thing that we should have done after being elected was to worked with our staff to discuss and address the cumulative impacts of more than 5 years of attacks against their professionalism, their commitment to doing a good job, their abilities and, their knowledge of how best to serve and support this community.
+In hindsight, the first thing that we should have done after being elected was to work with our staff to discuss and address the cumulative impacts of more than 5 years of attacks against their professionalism, their commitment to doing a good job, their abilities and, their knowledge of how best to serve and support this community.

 During the past two weeks, there has been an overwhelming public response and support for Mr. Machado and for our staff.
 The public is tired of the divisiveness and aggressive manner of opposition, by a relatively small group of people, to almost every project, idea or solution offered in response to applications from developers or for the improvement and maintenance of our community, especially if the infrastructure in question is used in any way by the three big development projects recently approved.